Inklingo

 grabado

-Use 'grabado' when referring to the finished artwork, such as a print or an etched plate.
+Use 'grabado' when referring to the finished artwork created by etching or carving, such as a print from a plate or a carved image.

 A close-up view of a square copper plate with a highly detailed illustration of a single stylized oak tree carved deeply into the surface.